Main Home Exterior

 - Two lakes, a river, streams, and an endless variety of topographies and natural settings.

-Financier George Roberts acquired the ranch in the 1990s expressly for his late wife, Leanne, who was an award-winning equestrian and horse breeder, and the property’s many amenities reflect the highest standards in landscaping, construction, and facilities for the horseman.
+Financier George Roberts acquired the ranch in the 1990s for his family, members of which were award-winning equestrians and horse breeders.
+The property’s many amenities reflect the highest standards in landscaping, construction, and facilities for the horseman and horsewoman.

 Stone Canyon was gloriously brought to life through the vision of noted San Francisco architect Ugo Sap, who designed this transcendent compound to provide stunning views, maximum seclusion, and a true communion with nature.
 Sited atop a prominent ridge line with commanding panoramic views of the property and surrounding valley, the main residence of the Upper Compound spans +/- 7,900 square feet of living space and features a very open single-story floor plan dominated by a large open foyer at the center of the residence.
 To one side of the foyer are a dining room, modern kitchen, breakfast area, screened-in informal dining room, laundry room, and basement wine cellar.
 The other side of the foyer leads to the living room, library, and a large master-bedroom suite that includes two bathrooms and a study.